 - 6. To replace, Align the battery with the battery compartment so the contacts on the battery match the battery contacts in the phone. - 7.
-Insert the battery, printed arrow first, into the battery compartment and push down. - 8.
-Insert the ridge at the bottom of the battery housing into the base of the phone, then push the cover down and snap it into place.
+Insert the top end of the battery near the antenna, into the battery compartment. - 8.
+Insert the bottom end of the battery housing into the base of the phone. - 9.
+Slide the battery cover onto the phone and snap it into place.